 Earlier today, we talked a little about the Moto G, a relatively powerful phone with an unlocked bootloader aimed at dominating the mid-range arena at just $179.
 Motorola has gone even further.
 Now, requesting an unlock code for developer edition devices will no longer result in a voided warranty.
 Moreover, all developer devic. . .
 READ ON »

-Posted May 24, 2013 By: Mike Szczys
+Posted May 24, 2013 at 12:00 am by Mike Szczys

 After reading about Dan Rosenberg’s bootloader exploit for the Samsung Galaxy S 4, I figured it would not be long before someone would craft a package for loading custom ROMs.
 Of course, I shouldn’t be surprised that Dan is the one who figured it out.

 You may know him better as XDA Recognized Developer Djrbliss.
 In his original thread, you’ll learn about the Loki package he put together to load custom recovery and ROM images into AT&T and Verizon variants of the GS4.
 The device must already be rooted, but he links to guides that can walk you through that as well.

 There are a couple of caveats to the exploit.
 The first is that it will be very easy for the carriers to patch against it, so avoid OTA . . .
 READ ON »